irmvv/GuessWord/README.md

 You should download python3 in their game page https://www.python.org/download/releases/3.0/ Imports used in-game are json, csv, random and os

+!IMPORTANT you should create an empty folder inside the GuessWord directory, same level as python files called "users"

 In the command line go to the game folder and write 'python game_guess_word.py'